 Buying property for investment has a very steep learning curve.
 Everyone knows the trick is to buy low, sell high and make a good month to month return in the interim.
 The reality is far more complex.
 There are many factors which will affect a property’s current and potential value, and different factors that affect the rental yields both short and long term.
 One thing I have learned as a buy to let mortgage broker over the past two years is that everyone has a different set of parameters they use to judge a property by, there really is no magic formula to buying property for investment because we all want different things from it.

-Therefore, I thought it might be useful, to discuss some of the tools that are available out there, to help define some of these parameters.
+Therefore, I thought it might be useful, to discuss some of the property tools that are available out there, to help define some of these parameters.
 This is all part of AALTO Mortgage and Property Solutions pledge, to provide total transparency and value for money.

 It is almost impossible to buy a property these days without using Rightmove in some way.
 One point to bear in mind if you use it heavily, is that it’s extremely expensive for estate agents to access, and a few reasonably large agents do not list anything through the portal.
 It may be worth checking two or three portals just to make sure you are not missing any property.